 - Get a head start.
 It’s much easier to make smart choices with your money when you’re not waiting until the last minute to shop.
 Procrastinating only promotes rushed shopping, overspending and buyer’s remorse as the guilt of going over budget sets in.
 So, get a head start and begin your holiday shopping early enough to take your time and make smart choices.

 - Be thoughtful.
 When in doubt about a gift to give, get creative and be thoughtful.
-Think about your most cherished gifts throughout the years – they’re probably some of the most thoughtful gifts you’ve received.
-Thoughtful and creative gifts, such as a scrapbook of shared memories or an appreciation book may take a little more effort or time, but they’ll no doubt be some of your recipients’ favorites and will also probably save you money in the long run.
+Think about your most cherished gifts throughout the years.
+They’re probably some of the most thoughtful gifts you’ve received.
+For instance, a scrapbook of shared memories or an appreciation book may take a little more effort or time, but they’re certainly thoughtful and creative.
+And they’re often less expensive, too.

 - If all else fails, give a gift card.
 If you’ve had trouble finding the perfect gift or you simply run out of time, give the gift that everyone’s sure to enjoy.
-A Nationwide Bank Visa® Gift Card is the ideal gift for anyone on your holiday shopping list.
-You can even register a Visa Gift Card to protect it if it’s ever lost or stolen – something you can’t do with a holiday card filled with cash.
+A gift card is the ideal gift for anyone on your holiday shopping list.

 - Make a payoff plan.
 If you were able to save some money throughout the year to help lighten the financial burden when the holidays roll around, great.
 If not, make a plan to pay off the money you’ve spent once the new year arrives.
 It’s important that you set a financial strategy that works for you and your budget.